 White Coat Ceremony

-Members of the Class of 2019 will check in for picture taking at 12:30 p.m., and will enjoy refreshments provided by the Boonshoft School of Medicine Alumni Association and get acquainted with other matriculating students.
+Members of the Class of 2020 will check in for picture taking at 12:30 p.m., and will enjoy refreshments provided by the Boonshoft School of Medicine Alumni Association and get acquainted with other matriculating students.
 At same time, family members and guests are invited to attend an orientation program.
 After a brief welcome and short video, key school administrators will meet with your family in an informal question and answer session.
 The formal ceremony begins at 2 p.m.
-(Please note the time change.)

 Professionalism and the Honor Code